 A few other dangers of only shooting in film?
 Not only can the film itself get lost in the mail on the way to the lab, but film cameras are (in general) older and can break without the photographer even knowing it until the film comes back.
 By having digital cameras with us, we're able to provide extra security for your wedding photos to make sure your images don't get lost or damaged.

 And especially for wedding receptions with limited amounts of lighting, our full-frame digital cameras can more easily capture low-light situations.
-So when you ask us to be your wedding photographers, you're getting the best of both worlds without having to settle for one or the other.
+That way you know your wedding photographer can shoot in low-light!

 Looking for a Husband Wife Wedding Photographer Team in Louisville?